-Requirements: You will need a Pro license level or higher to access the Surveys and Polls Addon and use the Net Promoter Score field.
+Requirements: You’ll need a Pro license level or higher to access the Surveys and Polls Addon and use the Net Promoter Score field.

 What Is a Net Promoter Score?

 A Net Promoter Score, or NPS, is an average numeric rating that tells you how your customers, users, or even employees feel about your company.
 It’s an easy way to find out how happy a specific group is with your business.

 To get a Net Promoter Score, you’ll generally ask just one question: “How likely are you to recommend our company to a friend or colleague?”

 Users are then provided with a scale of numbers from 0 to 10, where 0 means that they’re extremely unlikely to recommend your company and 10 means that they are extremely likely to recommend your company.